Stormbreaker (film): Production

 Stormbreaker was intended by the novel's author, Anthony Horowitz, to be the first entry in a film franchise based on his Alex Rider series.
 Horowitz, already an established and prolific screenwriter in British television, wrote the screenplay and worked very closely throughout the film's production with director Geoffrey Sax and producers Marc and Peter Samuelson.
 The Weinstein Company acquired the North American rights to the film, which was filmed in Summer 2005 with six weeks on the Isle of Man and a further six weeks in London.
 Some of the scenes of the school were filmed in The Grey Coat Hospital and Ballakermeen High School, Douglas, Isle of Man.

 In 2005, Alex Pettyfer was cast as Alex Rider.
 He was picked out of 500 hopefuls who auditioned for the role.
 Pettyfer was originally offered a role in the then-upcoming film Eragon but turned it down, noting that he preferred Stormbreaker because it would be filmed nearer home while Eragon would film in the Czech Republic.

 In June 2006, the producers signed a deal with Nintendo that made the Nintendo DS a prominent feature in the film, much like the Power Glove in The Wizard.
 This is an upgrade from the Game Boy Color that Alex used in the novel version.
 A tie-in game, Alex Rider: Stormbreaker was also released on the said DS and its predecessor, the Game Boy Advance.
 In addition to the Nintendo marketing in the film, Alex's cell phone is a Nokia 7710 and uses a sodium pentothal pen to get to London, not a gun.

 In August 2006, the film was retitled Alex Rider: Operation Stormbreaker for North American release.
 A new poster and trailer were released along with the announcement.
-It was also revealed that the US premiere would take place on the Intrepid aircraft carrier at the Hudson River, New York City.
+It was also revealed that the American premiere would take place on the Intrepid aircraft carrier at the Hudson River, New York City.

-The name of the villain also changed from Herod Sayle to Darrius Sayle, with his nationality switched from Lebanese (Egyptian in the US version of the novel) to American.
+The name of the villain also changed from Herod Sayle to Darrius Sayle, with his nationality switched from Lebanese (Egyptian in the American version of the novel) to American.
 This was because Mickey Rourke was already in talks to take on the role, so Horowitz adapted the character to suit him.